PrasadKagitha/Casestudy_PBS/README.md

 #### &nbsp;&nbsp;Scenario-2 : Option-2
 &nbsp;&nbsp; Use Distributed Locks such as zookeeper coordination service
 &nbsp;&nbsp; Updation of bookingdetail with seat and user can write under distributed lock
-&nbsp;nbsp; This ensures no conflicts of booking same seat
+&nbsp;&nbsp; This ensures no conflicts of booking same seat

 #### &nbsp;&nbsp;Scenario-2 : Option-2  -- Drawbacks
 &nbsp;&nbsp; Introducing a new resource to use a distributed locks